openreplay/openreplay/scripts/README.md

 cd helm && bash kube-install.sh
 ```

-### Management of OpenReplay apps
+### OpenReplay CLI

-- **openreplay-cli:**

-  This script will help to manage OpenReplay applications.
-Basic operations covered are:
+The CLI is helpful for managing basic aspects of your OpenReplay instance, things such as restarting or reinstalling a service, accessing a component's logs or simply checking the status of your backend services.
+Below the list of covered operations:

-  - status: status of the applications
+  - status: status of the running services
-  - logs: logs of a specific application
+  - logs: logs of a specific service
   - stop: stop one or all services
   - start: start one or all services
   - restart: restart one or all services